 Tax Write-Offs and Incentives

-Both new and used equipment may qualify for Section 179 deduction, which allows businesses to deduct the full purchase price of qualifying equipment purchased or financed during the tax year.
+Both new and used equipment may qualify for Section 179 deduction, making buying new or used equipment more financially flexible for businesses. which allows businesses to deduct the full purchase price of qualifying equipment purchased or financed during the tax year.

 Decision Matrix: When to Buy New vs. Used